pedrohenriquecordeiro/deep_learning_classification_garments/README.md

 If you have problems to see the file ipnb, access the bellow link: https://nbviewer.jupyter.org/github/pedrohenriquecordeiro/deep_learning_classification_garments/blob/master/notebook.ipynb

+> Project Status: In progress

-# Classification Project with Deep Learning
+## Classification Project with Deep Learning

 <p aling="center">
     <img src = "https://github.com/pedrohenriquecordeiro/deep_learning_classification_garments/blob/master/imgs/brain.png" width = 300/>
 </p>

-> Project Status: Completed

 ## Project Description
 A study for the development of a neural network model, with the objective of classifying garments contained in figures.